retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 - Arduino IDE.
 Download for free at https://www.arduino.cc/
 - Windows OS (Tested on Windows 8 and higher versions).
 - Powershell ISE.
-- Cad software compatible with AutoLISP scripting (Tested on Autocad).
+- Cad software compatible with AutoLISP scripting.

-The following platforms are proved to be suitable with Autolisp:
-  - Autocad or any of its verticals.
+  - Autocad or any of its verticals (Tested on Autocad 2019 and Civil 3D 2019).
   - BricsCad.
   - BabaCad.
   - Archicad.